Research Paper Summary AI for Cited Summaries

 Atlas paper workflow method

-Atlas fits when the paper should become part of a source-grounded research project.
-A one-time paste into a summarizer is weaker when the paper needs follow-up questions, citation checks, or later synthesis.
+Atlas fits when a paper will stay in a research project.
+A quick paste into a summary tool is less useful when you need later questions, citation checks, or comparisons.

 Use this sequence:

-- Add the paper by DOI, arXiv ID, exact title, author plus title words, focused topic search, or a PDF you have permission to use.
+- Add the paper by DOI, arXiv ID, exact title, author and title words, a narrow search, or a PDF you can use.

 - Attach the file in chat when you only need temporary context.

-- Import the paper as a source when it should remain searchable and citable in the project.
+- Import the paper as a source when it should remain searchable and cited in the project.

 - After the source processes, ask a grounded question such as: